 But before arriving on the scene, she had to pass through twists and turns in life.
-For someone like Gowher, confined space in lab always scored over the lively crowd.
-At the age of 11, her family shifted from old city to the city outskirts in Zakoora.
-She soon passed her class 12 and made her mind to do honours in biochemistry from Aligarh Muslim University (AMU).
-Later she did her Masters there.
+For someone like Gowher, confined space in the lab always scored over the lively crowd.
+At the age of 11, her family shifted from the old city to the city outskirts in Zakoora.
+She soon passed her class 12 and made up her mind to do honours in biochemistry from Aligarh Muslim University (AMU).
+Later she did her Masters’s there.

 DNA methylation is a heritable genetic phenomenon, associated with gene repression.
-“The expression of a large group of genes is dynamically regulated during normal cell cycle,” she says.
-And thus, inspection of the regulation of genetic processes like DNA methylation is the key to understand—as how the cell responds to growth.
+“The expression of a large group of genes is dynamically regulated during the normal cell cycle,” she says.
+And thus, an inspection of the regulation of genetic processes like DNA methylation is the key to understanding—how the cell responds to growth.
 Probably, the best part of her research was that she revealed certain facts about the newly discovered enzymes in genetic material.
 And thereby, she paved a way for new research.

-For being scientist, she says, one needs to be curious towards life.
-And yes, she isn’t exception.
+For being a scientist, she says, one needs to be curious about life.
+And yes, she isn’t an exception.
 “There was this question always at the back of my mind: what I am made of?
 How programs have been coded inside our cells?
 And many such queries,” she says.
 “And we scientists mainly attempt to decode what has been coded in us.”